 This pilot is not about finding answers.
 It is about staying with the questions that emerge through our shared inquiry, attending to how our research practice unfolds, and how all participants are changed through the process.

-All participants under the age of 18 are referred to by self-chosen artist pseudonyms.
-This approach aligns with ethical guidelines for researching with children, ensuring their privacy while affirming their agency, authorship, and presence within the artistic research process.
+All participants under the age of 18 are referred to by self-chosen artist pseudonyms — a decision made together between all participants within this project to protect privacy while affirming agency, authorship, and presence within the artistic research process.